 And that, right there, is Mistake No. 2: Underestimating how long it takes to learn the craft of writing and to polish a novel (see 29 Brown St).
 Every time I finish a draft, I think, This is it.
 It’s as good as it’s going to get.
-But after a break, or fresh feedback, I see room for improvement.
+But after time off, or fresh feedback, I see room for improvement.
 I now look back at all those rejections with gratitude; they protected me from going out before my book was the best it could be.
 The greatest risk of self-publishing is going ahead too soon.
 I trained for four years to become an engineer.
 Maybe 6 years to become a writer isn’t so bad after all.

 I’m not talking about this in a bid for sympathy; I simply want you to understand.
 I’m incredibly lucky.
 I don’t have to earn a living from writing, or, I’d have starved a thousand times over.
 My husband keeps me emotionally grounded, I have an amazing support crew of friends and I’m not alone—many of my writer colleagues are soldiering along the same path and we swap war stories.
-If you want to support me, stay interested, ask how my drafting/writing/editing is going, but please don’t ask if I have an agent or a publisher yet.
-It’s a sore point.
-Believe me, if I sign a deal, my roar of triumph will be so loud my American friends will hear it from Melbourne.

 The point is—drumroll, please—part of the journey is learning to deal with failure.
 I can wallow in self-pity for a time, but then I have to pick myself up and try again.
 I will publish my novels.
-I just don’t know when or how yet.
+I just don’t know when or how.
 So here’s my thought for discussion: Failure isn’t a permanent state.
 What counts is how you respond when staring down the jaws of defeat.

 Next time: The Adventures of Sexy Legs and Pipsqueak